-Syntax In C and C++, the syntax of the set directive is:
+2217 Syntax In C and C++, the syntax of the set directive is:

-'''

 #pragma acc set [clause-list] new-line

-'''

-In Fortran the syntax of the set directive is:
+2218 In Fortran the syntax of the set directive is:

-'''

-!$acc set [clause-list]
+!\$acc set [clause-list]

-'''

-where clause is one of the following
+2219 where clause is one of the following

-'''

 default_async (int-expr)

 device_num (int-expr)

 device_type (device-type-list)

-'''
+if(condition)

-1886 default_async clause
+default_async clause

-The default_async clause specifies the asynchronous queue that should be used if no queue is specified and changes the value of acc-default-async-var for the current thread to the argument value.
+The default_async clause specifies the asynchronous queue that should be used if no queue appears and changes the value of acc-default-async-var for the current thread to the argument value.
 If the value is acc_async_default, the value of acc-default-async-var will revert to the initial value, which is implementation-defined.
-A set default_async directive is functionally equivalent to a call to the acc_set_default_async runtime API routine, as described in Section 3.2.16.
+A set default_async directive is functionally equivalent to a call to the acc_set_default_async runtime API routine, as described in Section 3.2.22.